thurrott/DotNetPad3/README.md

 ![menu-alignment](https://github.com/user-attachments/assets/70942736-9078-4ede-a20b-c6b2c2f3cbd1)

 **Fit and finish: Fixed menu checkmark weirdness.** Thanks to its buggy new support for Windows 11 theming, using a checkable menu item means that the other menu items in the same menu are all visually offset, and that's true regardless of whether that item is checked or not.
-To workaround this, I added an empty image to the left of the other menu items that matches the width of the system checkmark.
+To work around this, I added an empty image to the left of the other menu items that matches the width of the system checkmark.
 So these menu items all line up correctly now, as they do in Notepad.

 ![menu-checkmark-offset](https://github.com/user-attachments/assets/99b0f8a5-9912-46f3-bd41-a349b8fbcc05)